krzysztofzuraw/kzuraw.com/src/content/writing/2023-01-21-polymorphic-components.md

 slug: 2023/polymorphic-react-component-with-vanilla-extract
 ---

 I started using [vanilla-extract](https://vanilla-extract.style/) library as foundation to design system at work.
 All is going well, but I have one problem - I couldn't find a good way to create polymorphic React components.
-I tried with [React TypeScript Cheatsheet](https://react-typescript-cheatsheet.netlify.app/docs/advanced/patterns_by_usecase/#polymorphic-components-eg-with-as-props), but it didn't work for me.
+I tried with [React TypeScript Cheat sheet](https://react-typescript-cheatsheet.netlify.app/docs/advanced/patterns_by_usecase/#polymorphic-components-eg-with-as-props), but it didn't work for me.
 I was looking for a solution for a while and I was recommended (thanks Jonatan) to check out this handy little library called [dessert-box](https://github.com/TheMightyPenguin/dessert-box).
 What this library is doing?
 It uses a concept of vanilla-extract [sprinkles](https://vanilla-extract.style/documentation/packages/sprinkles/) and connect them together with polymorphic `Box` component.

 Let's say you have this sprinkles defined: